highwindever/Roman_Numeral_Converter/README.md

 Roman_Numeral_Converter
 =======================

-An iOS app to convert Roman numerals to numbers.
+An iOS app to convert Roman Numerals to numbers.

-It displays the result instantly.
-In current  version it doesn't check the validity of the input.
+It displays the result instantly and also checks the validity of the input Roman Numeral.